 Liability Insurance

-Liability coverage is the most basic form of insurance that states require.
-It protects you from having to pay for expenses if you’re at fault in an accident.
+Liability insurance coverage protects you from having to pay for expenses if you’re at fault in an accident.
 This means that if you get into an accident, you won’t have to pay for the damages outright.
+You’ll need this to drive almost everywhere in the US as most states require it.

-- Bodily injury liability.
-This will cover injuries to the other party in an accident.
-It covers medical expenses, funeral costs, long-term care, etc.
+• Bodily injury liability.
+This covers injuries to the other party in an accident.
+It pays for medical expenses, funeral costs, long-term care, etc.

 How Much Should You Have?

-Every state besides New Hampshire and Virginia requires a minimum amount of basic liability.
-If you’re wondering how much liability coverage you need for your car, it depends on your state’s requirements.
-Be sure to check the amount of liability protection that your state requires.
+Every state besides New Hampshire and Virginia requires a certain amount of basic liability.
+If you’re wondering how much liability coverage you need for your car, it depends on your state’s minimum requirements.
+Be sure to check the amount of liability protection that your state mandates.
 Your agent will also have this info for you.
-Though, you should consider buying as much as you can afford.
+However, you should consider buying as much as you can afford.
 This will ensure you have full protection from any expenses that you might need to pay.

 Collision and Comprehensive